Cap Gemini SDM: History

-SDM was developed in 1970 by a company known as PANDATA, now part of Cap Gemini, which itself was created as a joint venture by three Dutch companies: AKZO, Nationale Nederlanden and Posterijen, Telegrafie en Telefonie (Nederland).
+SDM was developed in 1970 by a company known as PANDATA, now part of Capgemini, which itself was created as a joint venture by three Dutch companies: Azko, Nationale Nederlanden and Posterijen, Telegrafie en Telefonie (Nederland).
 The company was founded in order to develop the method and create training materials to propagate the method.
 It was successful, but was revised in 1987 to standardize and separate the method theory from the more technical aspects used to implement the method.
-Those aspects were bundled into the process modelling tool called "Software Development Workbench", that was later sold in 2000 to BWise, another Dutch company.
+Those aspects were bundled into the modelling tools suite called "System Development Workbench" (SDW), that was later sold in 2000 to BWise, another Dutch company.
 This revised version of the method without the tool is commonly known as SDM2.

 Main difference between SDM and SDM2

 The Deming circle, which since the 1980s forms the basis of any software project management process.

 The "Plan-Do-Check-Act" cycle of Rapid application software development, showing the start of a spiralling method.

 SDM2 was a revised version of SDM that attempted to solve a basic problem that occurred often in SDM projects; the delivered system failed to meet the customer requirements.
 Though any number of specific reasons for this could arise, the basic waterfall method used in SDM was a recipe for this problem due to the relatively large amount of time spent by development teams between the Definition Study and the Implementation phases.
 It was during the design phases that the project often became out of sync with customer requirements.

 During the SDM functional design phase called BD (Basic Design), design aspects were documented (out of phase) in detail for the later technical design DD (Detailed Design).
 This caused a gray zone of responsibility to occur between the two phases; the functional crew responsible for the data flows and process flows in the BD were making decisions that the technical crew later needed to code, although their technical knowledge was not detailed enough to make those decisions.
 This obviously led to problems in collaboration between project teams during both the BD and DD phases.
 Because of the waterfall method of Go/No Go decisions at the end of each phase, the technical crew would have to make a formal Change request in order to make corrections in the detailed sections of the Basic Design.
 Such changes were often confusing for the customer, because these originated from the project team rather than directly from the customer requirements, even after a change freeze was put in place.
 Usually the customer was only allowed to produce requirements up to and including the functional design in the BD phase.
 After that, the customer had to wait patiently until acceptance testing in the Implementation phase.